klemola/matiasklemola.com/content/articles/typescript-union-types.md

 One of the nicest abstractions I've come across is `RemoteData`.
 I encountered it while working on a semi-large Elm project.
 Our `Data` type is already pretty close to how `RemoteData` [is defined](https://package.elm-lang.org/packages/krisajenkins/remotedata/latest/RemoteData) (hats off to Kris Jenkins!).

-`RemoteData` includes a `NotAsked` variant.
-It's realistic, since unless a fetch is started immediately upon application initialization, data is not being loaded.
-If data is fetched immediately upon initialization, one can safely start from `Loading`, like we did before.
-I've included a Typescript version of the library in recent work projects, because I don't want to model data fetching in any other way (anymore).
+Data is often not loading upon application initialization. `RemoteData` includes a `NotAsked` variant for that case.
+If data is fetched immediately, one can start from `Loading` state, like we did before.
+I've included a Typescript version of the library in recent work projects.
+It's been well-received.
 Here's `RemoteData` in Typescript:

 {% include_code typescript-union-types/RemoteData.ts lang:typescript lines:1-19 %}

-The type is defined using [generics](https://www.typescriptlang.org/docs/handbook/generics.html), since who knows what kind of data someone is fetching and exactly what can go wrong?
+The type is defined using [generics](https://www.typescriptlang.org/docs/handbook/generics.html).
+Folks fetch different shapes of data and things can go wrong in many ways.
 Let's use `RemoteData` in the example.

 {% include_code typescript-union-types/fetch_with_remotedata.ts lang:typescript lines:1-35 %}